midris360/project2/readme.md

 |DELETE| "/song/:id" | Delete a particular Song |

 ## Future Enhancements
+1. Add a favorites(Rating) feature where users can favorite a song they search and create which automatically be added to there favorite playlist.
-1. To be able to click on song as a link to listen to song along with song image.
+3. To be able to click on a song as a link to listen to song along with song image.

 ## Challenges